Skip to main content

 Visitor Facilities And Travel

 The park is accessible directly from central Rome via bus lines 118 and 218, or by walking from the Circo Massimo metro station.
 The park visitor center near the Catacombs provides maps, guided tour bookings, and bicycle rentals.
-Several entrance points along the Via Appia and at the Caffarella valley provide multiple access options.
+Multiple entrance points along the Via Appia and at the Caffarella valley provide access options.
 Sunday car-free days on the Via Appia create ideal conditions for walking and cycling.
 Numerous restaurants and bars are located along the road and in surrounding neighborhoods.
 Archaeological sites have individual admission fees and visiting hours.

 Conservation And Sustainability